OpenTree-Education/rhizone-lms/webapp/README.md

    Node, run `npm install --global yarn`.
 2. Install project dependencies with `yarn install`.
 3. Run the development server with `yarn develop`.
-4. If needed, update any environment variables related to this project in the shared `.env` file one directory above this one.